jcbain/data_ape/README.md

 Currently following the blog create guidance of the  [Django Girls Turorial](http://tutorial.djangogirls.org/).

+Reference [this document](http://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/) with help with setting up a virtualenv with anaconda

 A data anaylsis blog/repository for the ordinary Evolutionary Anthropologist